 "... there is an urgency to develop appropriate definitions of neurologic complications of SS and clear parameters for clinical improvement.”

 It is frustrating that so little is known about how to assess and treat neurologic complications.

-Most patients have some combination of physical fatigue, brain fog, headache and dysautonomia.
+Most Sjogren's patients have some combination of physical fatigue, brain fog, headache and dysautonomia.
 Many of them experience all four on a daily basis.
 Surveys repeatedly identify physical fatigue and brain fog as the most disabling symptoms for patients.
 Clinicians without Sjogren's expertise are rarely aware of this.
 Little is known about the cause, diagnosis, or treatment of these life-changing symptoms.
 That is why they are often overlooked in the clinical setting.